BCharash/PraiasPortugal/docs/architecture-roadmap.md

     domain meaning
     formatting context
 ```

 If a future environmental quantity requires a different datum or physical conversion, it should not automatically use the generic height conversion merely because its value is measured in metres.

 ---

-71. Compass Direction Standard
+# 71. Compass Direction Standard

-The application should use a 16-point compass system consistently across the application.
+The application should use a **16-point compass system consistently across the application**.

 The canonical directional labels are:

 ```text
 N
 NNE